ratan-lab/BaitSTR/README.md

 - Cython

 ## ACKNOWLEDGEMENTS
-- STRBait uses 128 bit version of MurmurHash as the hash function.
+- BaitSTR uses 128 bit version of MurmurHash as the hash function.
 MurmurHash was created by Austin Appleby in 2008.
 Seungyoung Kim has ported it's cannonical implementation to C language in 2012 and published it as a part of qLibc component (dedicated to the public domain by the authors).
-The version used in STRBait is heavily borrowed from that.
+The version used in BaitSTR is heavily borrowed from that.
-- STRBait uses Google Sparsehash (http://code.google.com/p/sparsehash) as a submodule.
+- BaitSTR uses Google Sparsehash (http://code.google.com/p/sparsehash) as a submodule.

 ## INSTALLATION